 Opening ceremonies for the Owens Valley-Los Angeles Aqueduct, November 5, 1913.

-Crowd of Los Angelenos estimated at over 40,000 watches as firearms or cannons are fired in salute as part of
+Crowd of Los Angelenos estimated at over 40,000 watches as firearms or cannons are fired to signal the arrival of Bureau of Water Works and Supply Chief and Aqueduct builder William Mulholland and other Los Angeles officials to begin

 the opening ceremonies for the Los Angeles Aqueduct.
 Photo taken at the base of the terminus of the Aqueduct with view of the "Cascades" in what would become Sylmar at the